(For a guide book of Plymouth, see James Baker’s 2008 A Guide to Historic Plymouth.)

 Founded by seven young Plymouth men, it memorialized the Pilgrim fathers by establishing "Forefather's Day" on December 22.
 During the Revolutionary War the day was not celebrated.
 It was revived in 1793.
 The date was eventually corrected to December 21.
 The club is claimed to be the oldest active social club in the United States.

 1824 — Pilgrim Hall Museum, 75 Court St, Plymouth, MA

 Built and run by the Pilgrim Society, it is the nation’s only museum dedicated to housing artifacts of the Pilgrims and art depicting Pilgrims.
 Its collection includes Gov. William Bradford’s chair; the only portrait of a Pilgrim, Edward Winslow; the Bible of John Alden; large history paintings; wills and inventories of Pilgrims; etc. In 2007-2008 it was enlarged with air-conditioning, climate control storage areas, new and accessible restrooms, an elevator, and a new gallery for changing exhibitions.
 It is the oldest museum in the United States in continuous operation.
-It is noted for its website www.PilgrimHall.org with images of Pilgrim artifacts and texts of wills, inventories, etc.
+It is noted for its website which includes images of Pilgrim artifacts and texts of wills, inventories, etc. http://www.pilgrimhallmuseum.org

 1921 — Stained Glass “Triptych,” Pilgrim Hall Museum, 75 Court Street, Plymouth, MA